Brain Tumor and Brain Cancer Child

 Causes

 Cancer is when cells in the body split without control or order.
 They go on to form a growth or tumor.
 The term cancer refers to harmful growths.
-These growths attack nearby tissues.
-They also spread to the brain or spinal cord.
-It's not clear what causes this.
-It’s likely a mix of genes and the environment.
+These growths can invade nearby tissues.
+This can cause tissues to stop working or even have lasting harm.
+It is not clear what causes this.
+It may be a mix of genes and the environment.

 SymptomsandDiagnosis